uhm-descartes/descartes_course_how_to/morea/home.md

 published: true
 ---

-## Welcome to ICS 199, Fall 2021
+## DESCARTES Module

 <div class="alert alert-danger" role="alert" markdown="1">

   <i class="fa-solid fa-circle-exclamation fa-xl"></i> **Warning: this is not a website for a real course.**
   <hr/>

-  It is actually the "demo" site for the Morea Framework.
+  It is actually the "demo" site for building DESCARTES Modules.

   See the <a href="https://morea-framework.github.io">Morea Framework Project Site</a> for details.
 </div>